vladislav805/RFM-Radio/README.md

 #### Enable RDS
 RDS is a radio data system.
-When this option **is enabled**, the application will display data transmitted from the radio station, such as the Service Program and RadioText.
+When this option **is enabled**, the application will display data transmitted from the radio station, such as the Program Service and Radio Text.

 #### Antenna
 Currently unavailable.